-What will students be learning in French in Year 10?
+What will students be learning in French in Year 10 and 11?

-In Year 10, following the recent changes to the GCSE specifications, we will be following the Pearson EdExcel specification (1FR1).
-The topics covered during the course are:
+Following the recent changes to the GCSE specifications, we are following the Pearson EdExcel specification (1FR1).
+The themes covered during the course are:

 - My personal world